-2. On Dec 17, 1903 the Wright brothers achieved the first powered, sustained and controlled airplane flight.
-Orville & Wilbur decided who would fly first with a coin toss.
+2. On Dec 17, 1903, the Wright brothers achieved the first powered, sustained and controlled airplane flight.
+Orville & Wilbur decided who would fly first that day with a coin toss!
 Wilbur won the toss, but his first attempt failed.
 Orville went second and managed to fly for 12 seconds.
-Later that day Wilbur flew their plane for 59 seconds, over a distance of 852 feet.
+Later that day, Wilbur flew their plane for 59 seconds, over a distance of 852 feet.

 3. In 1878, when Wilbur was 11 and Orville 7, their father gave them a helicopter-like toy to share.
-It was based on an invention by Alphonse Pénaud and was made of paper, bamboo and cork with a rubber band to twirl the motor.
-The brothers later said this toy was the beginning of an obsession with flying machines.
+It was based on an invention by Alphonse Pénaud and was made of paper, bamboo and cork, with a rubber band to twirl the motor.
+The brothers later said this toy was the beginning of their obsession with flying machines.

-4. In 1889, Orville and Wilbur started a newspaper printing business.
-In 1892 they opened up a bicycle repair shop.
-They designed their own bicycle with custom features like an oil-retaining wheel hub and coaster brakes, things still used today in modern bikes.
-Their bicycle business financed their work on inventing the world's first controlled flight of a power-driven, manned, heavier than air plane.
+4. In 1889, Orville and Wilbur started a newspaper printing business, publishing a weekly, and later a daily, newspaper - they even designed and built their own printing presses!
+In 1892 they opened a bicycle repair shop to capitalize on the national bicycle craze.
+They designed their own bicycle with custom features like an oil-retaining wheel hub and coaster brakes, things still used today in many modern bikes.
+Their bicycle business financed their work on inventing the world's first controlled flight of a power-driven, manned, heavier-than-air plane.

 5. Neither brother ever married.

-6. The Wright Flyer I cost about $1,000 to make and the Wright brothers financed it entirely by themselves.
-It was made of spruce and had propellers and a specially designed engine, cast mainly from lightweight aluminum.
+6. The Wright Flyer I cost about $1,000 to build, and the Wright brothers financed it entirely by themselves.
+The framework was made of spruce, with twin "pusher" propellers and a specially designed engine, cast mainly from lightweight aluminum.
 It was the first controlled and powered flying machine that could fly with the weight of humans.
 From this design, the modern airplane was born!

-7. The Wright Brothers established the world's first test flight facilities here in Dayton.
-Wright Patterson Air Force Base in Dayton and the Dayton Aviation Heritage National Historical Park are just a few of the Wright brothers continuing legacies in Dayton today.
+7. The Wright brothers established the world's first test flight facilities here in Dayton.
+Wright-Patterson Air Force Base and the Dayton Aviation Heritage National Historical Park are just a few of the Wright brothers' continuing legacies in Dayton today.

 8. Neither brother attended college or even obtained a high school diploma.

-9. The Wright brothers only flew together once (though both piloted the planes individually): on May 25, 1910, they took a six-minute flight piloted by Orville with Wilbur as his passenger.
+9. The Wright brothers only flew together once (though both piloted the planes individually).
+On May 25, 1910, they took a six-minute flight together, piloted by Orville with Wilbur as his passenger.

-10. In July of 1969, Ohio astronaut Neil Armstrong carried to the moon, remnants of fabric and the propeller of the Wright Flyer, the craft flown by Armstrong’s fellow Ohioans Wilbur and Orville Wright when they succeeded in taking the first powered flight on Dec.
-17, 1903, in Kitty Hawk, N.C.
+10. In July 1969, Ohio astronaut Neil Armstrong carried remnants of fabric and the propeller of the original Wright Flyer to the moon - in less than 66 years, man had gone from the first powered flight to walking on the moon!

-Enjoy this video of Pulitzer Prize winning The Wright Brothers author, David McCullough.
-To learn more about the Wright brothers and to see the world's most amazing authentic aviation sites and artifacts, plan a visit to Dayton, The Birthplace of Aviation & So Much More!
+Enjoy this short video of Pulitzer Prize-winning The Wright Brothers author, David McCullough, as he shares a few more fun facts about Dayton's favorite brothers.
+To learn more about the Wright brothers and to see some of the world's most amazing authentic aviation sites and artifacts, plan your visit to Dayton, the Birthplace of Aviation & So Much More!